imagineLife/big-site/content/mongo/core-aggregations/group.md

 ### Calculating an average where key is missing in some

-Filter, or `$match`, the docs that do not have the field
+Filter, or `$match`, the docs that do not have the field.
+Docs that do not have `metacritic` won't be included will NOT be part of the average.
+This is like treating missing data NOT as a `0`.

 ```bash
 db.movies.aggregate([